HugoTian/admin/tutorials/WAMP/README.md

 Up to now, Apache is hosting your site perfectly.
 But you will need to load datatables into MySQL.
 You can use PHPMyAdmin to do that.
 I will leave this for you to figure out yourselves.
 (You can always search for tutorials or other information online about this)

 ### Trouble-shooting
 Please read Apache -> Apache error/access log carefully.
+Also when asking please provide details from the logs.

+Make sure you have the file `.htaccess` in the folder as `index.php`, if not, you can find them on the remote server.
+Just copy the content over.

 ### Miscellaneous
 You can turn off PHP debug info by going to PHP->PHP settings.